How Taxes on Traditional IRA Distributions Work

 Taxes on IRA withdrawals vary depending on your deductions and income

-You can start taking distributions from your IRA without paying a penalty tax when you reach age 59 1/2, but the amount you withdraw is subject to income taxes in most cases.
+You can start taking distributions from your IRA without paying a tax penalty when you reach age 59 1/2, but the amount you withdraw may be subject to income taxes depending on the type of IRA.
 Your annual distributions are included in the calculation of your total taxable income for that year.

 Roth IRAs vs. Traditional IRAs

 The same rules do not apply to Roth IRAs, which are quite different types of retirement accounts.
 Contributions made to a traditional IRA use pre-tax dollars.
 Roth contributions are made with post-tax dollars—an important distinction.
 You've already paid income tax on that income in the year you earned it.
 You can, therefore, take distributions from your Roth IRA tax-free.

 The Internal Revenue Service won't tax you twice on the money you contribute to a Roth IRA, although you do have to maintain the account for at least five years and, as with traditional IRAs, you must be at least age 59 1/2 before you take distributions to avoid a penalty.
 Even before age 59 1/2, you can take back your principal contributions as long as you don't touch any investment gains.

 The total amount of tax you pay on your annual traditional IRA distributions depends on your overall income and the deductions you can claim that year.